 In Him is strength and great joy.
 In Him is forgiveness and life.
-In Him is transformation and expectation.
+In Him is transformation and a reason for hope, for expectation.

-- for grace in our time of need
+- for grace in your time of need

-- that he is refining us like silver
+- that He is refining you like silver

-- that we will appear with Him in glory
+- that you will appear with Him in glory

-“Therefore lift your drooping hands and strengthen your weak knees, and make straight paths for your feet, so that what is lame may not be put out of joint but rather be healed.”
-(Hebrews 12:12-13)
+“Therefore lift your drooping hands and strengthen your weak knees, and make straight paths for your feet, so that what is lame may not be put out of joint but rather be healed.”Hebrews 12:12-13

 I pray that your heart would be warmed and filled with hope as you contemplate the angel’s message this Christmas season.
 Our Healer has come.
 Hope was born.